mbsbahru/mbsbahru.github.io/projects/mrobosub.md

 ## RoboNation's 27th International RoboSub Competition (2024)

-As a software developer for the [Michigan Robotic Submarine](https://www.michiganrobosub.com/) team, I contributed to our submission for the 27th RoboSub competition.
+As a software developer for the [Michigan Robotic Submarine](https://www.michiganrobosub.com/) team.

 **My Responsibility:**
 - Detecting and localizing underwater objects efficiently for autonomous navigation.